How can photography help with our mental health?

 “From there, the link worker supports that person to develop a plan, which could include getting practical support for housing or debt, or taking part in activities like gardening, dance, cooking, painting or, thanks to initiatives like this, photography.”

-In our case, we’re making it easier for patients who find that photography helps them to access the resources, expertise and equipment they need to get the most out of it.
+In our case, we were trying to make it easier for patients who find that photography helps them to access the resources, expertise and equipment they need to get the most out of it.
 NHS doctor and mental health ambassador Dr Alex George is a big advocate for this approach, saying: “Social prescribing can boost self-esteem and improve your mental wellbeing.”

-Dr Alex is also backing our “Photography on Prescription” programme.
+Dr Alex is also backed our “Photography on Prescription” programme.
 He told us: “Having recently taken up photography, I can say first-hand that there is something truly remarkable about being behind the camera.”

 “Many people with mental health issues struggle to express their thoughts and emotions with words, which can make it difficult to convey how they are feeling and what they need.
 The saying goes that ‘a picture is worth a thousand words’ – that’s exactly what makes photography such a powerful outlet for self-expression.”

-We’ve had three community groups already sign up to be part of the programme, including:
+We had three community groups sign up to be part of the programme, including:

 • Arts Network, based in London.
 This is a free creative space that specialises in using the arts as a form of respite, helping members develop skills and projects that suit their specific needs.